-The University of Texas at Houston School of Nursing has a continuing commitment to assist returning registered nurses in attaining the baccalaureate degree in three semesters.
+The University of Texas School of Nursing at Houston has a continuing commitment to assist returning registered nurses in attaining the baccalaureate degree, which is 31 credit hours, and can be completed in two - three semesters.
 All RN students will have the opportunity to receive advanced placement credit of 29 hours upon completion of specific courses.